-As Christmas approaches, I'm been asked to re-post this piece on the tales and folk customs of winter holiday season.....
+Each year as Christmas approaches I receive requests to re-post this piece on the tales and folk customs of winter holiday season....

 A cold wind howls, stripping leaves off of the trees, and the pathways through the hills are laced with frost.
 It's time to admit that winter is truly here, and it's here to stay.
 But Howard keeps the old Rayburn stove in the kitchen well fed, so our wind-battered little house at the edge of the village is cozy and warm.
 Our Solstice decorations are up, and tonight I'll make a second batch of kiffles: the Christmas cookies passed on through generations of women in my mother's Pennsylvania Dutch family...carried now to England and passed on to our daughter, who may one day pass it to children of her own.